joekariuki3/alx_travel_app_0x03/README.md

 ## Overview

 ALX Travel App is a Django-based web application for managing travel accommodations.
-The platform connects hosts with guests, allowing users to list properties for rent, make bookings, and leave reviews.
+The platform connects hosts with guests, allowing hosts to list properties and guests to make bookings and leave reviews.

 ## Features